zynksoftware/Zynk-Workflow/_docs/Salesforce-Connector/Bulk-Salesforce-Operation.md

 ### Input File(s)
 _Required_
 The file(s) to upload to Salesforce.
-XML field names must match Salesforce API field names, custom fields are usually named like “Account_Ref__c”.
+XML field names must match Salesforce API field names, custom fields are usually named like "Account_Ref__c".
 If using multiple files, you can either select the 'Use a list' option and enter each file name, or select the 'Use output from the previous task' option and generate a list of files dynamically using a  [List Files](list-files) task.

 ### Object Type
 _Required_